jaysylvester/citizen/README.md

     {
       "citizen": {
         "compression": {
-          "enable": true,
+          "enabled": true,
           "force":  "gzip"
         }
       }
     }

-If you have [route caching](#caching-dynamic-requests-controllers-and-routes) enabled, both the original and compressed versions of the route will be cached, so your cache's memory utilization will increase.
+If you have [route caching](#caching-dynamic-requests-controllers-and-routes) enabled, both the original (identity) and compressed (gzip and deflate) versions of the route will be cached, so your cache's memory utilization will increase.

 ### Caching Dynamic Requests (Controllers and Routes)

-In many cases, a requested route or controller will generate the same view every time based on the same input parameters, so it doesn't make sense to run the controller chain and render the view from scratch for each request. citizen provides flexible caching capabilities to speed up your server side rendering via the `cache` directive.
+In many cases, a requested URL or route controller action will generate the same view every time based on the same input parameters, so it doesn't make sense to run the controller chain and render the view from scratch for each request. citizen provides flexible caching capabilities to speed up your server side rendering via the `cache` directive.

-#### cache.route
+#### cache.request

-If a given route (URL) will result in the exact same rendered view with every request, you can cache that view with the `route` attribute.
+If a given request (URL) will result in the exact same rendered view with every request, you can cache that request with the `request` property.
 This is the fastest cache option because it pulls a fully rendered view from memory and skips all controller processing.

 Let's say you chain the article controller with the layout controller like we did above.
-If you put the following cache directive in your controller action, the requested route's view will be cached and subsequent requests will skip the article and layout controllers entirely.
+If you put the following cache directive in your route controller action, the requested URL's response will be cached and subsequent requests will skip the article and layout controllers entirely.

     return {
-      handoff: {
-        controller: '+_layout'
-      },
+      next: '/_layout',
       cache: {
-        route: true
+        request: true
       }
     }

-Each of the following routes would generate its own cache item:
+Each of the following URLs would generate its own cache item:

 http://cleverna.me/article